JordanFrecon/jordanfrecon.github.io/_posts/2021-06-22-adversarial-attack.md

 **MI-FGSM** The *Momentum Iterative FSGM* proposed to accumulate the gradient with momentum to achieve a higher transferability of the attacks to other neural networks architectures.

-**NI-FGSM** The **Nesterov I-FGSM** attack is similar to MI-FGSM but iteratively builds the adversarial attacks by adding Nesterov's accelerated gradient, instead.
+**NI-FGSM** The *Nesterov Iterative FGSM* attack is similar to MI-FGSM but iteratively builds the adversarial attacks by adding Nesterov's accelerated gradient, instead.

 **PI-FGSM** The *Pre-gradient guided momentum Iterative FGSM* enhance the momentum by not only memorizing all the past gradients during the itera-